The Silence Was a Choice

 Maybe because they’re afraid of what it says about them.

-But for now, we navigate the damage done by their silence.
-New routines laid gently over old wounds, imperfect but steady and consistent.
+But for now, we navigate the damage done by that silence.

 But I’ve stopped waiting for things to get back to “normal.”
 This is normal now.

 But I stayed back out of respect.
 I understood who held the authority in their world at the time.
-It wasn't my place to contribute (or so I was made to believe).
+It wasn't my place to contribute (or so I was told).

 I wasn't looking to take over.
 I just wanted to be accepted, to be part of a family I never truly felt welcomed by, save for the precious few whose relationships I cherish deeply.

 This hasn’t been easy.
-We’ve been swimming upstream since day one against a current of denial, rewritten narratives, and people who chose comfort over truth.
+We’ve been swimming upstream since day one against a current of denial, rewritten narratives, and people who continue to choose comfort over truth.

 But no matter how hard it’s been, we decided long ago they wouldn’t become another statistic.
 Not on our watch.